 Parents are struggling to find care.
 For lack of care or for safety concerns, families are resorting to setting up their own child care pods and micro-schools.
 Some are quitting their jobs (mostly women, setting back decades of workplace and pay equality progress), some are hiring teachers, and some are just making it work.
 It will be very interesting to see how these new behaviors “stick” after a vaccine and the catalyst for this change dissipates.
 Will families take their children back to traditional child cares?

 Those who are still open have a quarter of their capacity attending.
 This is unsustainable for nearly all of them.
-While they can cut pay, they

 A big part of my role is listening to child cares and synthesizing what I’m hearing to policymakers and agencies.
 To date, we’ve received an enormous amount of anecdotal evidence that child cares are struggling to make ends meet, but we don’t fully know to what extent.